on plotting

 These were some turning points in my studies:

 1) Film Critic Hulk on 5-act structure.
 I've written about this article before, I think, but it was eye-opening at the time, and I still come back to it.
 Really, it's more of an infinite act model, but it felt much more natural to my writing style than 3-act.
-Oddly enough I've been breaking the books up into three parts each, but since I'm also thinking about the four books as one Big Book it really just means I'm telling a 12-part story.
-And there are acts within the parts, so perhaps it's more like a 20-act story ... except of course it's really multiple stories because each major character is following their own arc and all those acts are just their various individual arcs intertwining ...
+Oddly enough I've been breaking the novels up into three parts each, and when I first thought of the prequel novellas it was, of course, as a set of three ... but since I'm also thinking about all of it as one Big Book it really just means I'm telling a 15-part story.
+And there are acts within the parts, so perhaps it's more like a 20- or 25-act story ... except of course it's really multiple stories because each major character is following their own arc and all those acts are just their various individual arcs intertwining ...

 Gah.
 You can see why I needed to get a handle on this stuff.

-2) A lunch with fabulous writer Laurel Amberdine, who talked me through how she structures stories, which involves working out your big tentpole moments: the major emotional beats, climactic fight scenes, etc.—and then slotting in scenes around them.
-I have a Plottr file now that is essentially this for the whole series: the big denoument of each book and approximate major turning points for POV characters.
-Now when I draft I'm always aiming at the next big moment.
+2) A lunch with Laurel Amberdine, a wonderful writer who was taken from us much too soon.
+She talked me through how she structures stories, which involves working out your big tentpole moments: the major emotional beats, climactic fight scenes, etc.—and then slotting in scenes around them.

 3) Similarly, the snowflake method helps when I'm really stuck for how exactly to get to that next tentpole.
 I summarize the moment in a single sentence, say "[x] is invaded, and during the fight [y] realizes who [z] really is," and then I work backwards and forwards expanding that scene out into a more blow-by-blow description, and then I start working on what leads up to it and the immediate fallout from it.
 It's like I'm looking a pinpoint of light on the horizon, and then slowly that light gets brighter and brighter and I can see more of the intervening terrain.

 4) Finally, Libbie Hawker's Take Off Your Pants was great to see how she develops a basic structure for an overall story; I've used it to diagnose weak spots in individual characters' arcs, and I've also got a standalone novel (someday, someday) that I outlined using this book.
-Just a few months ago (May 2021 for the record) I went back over Elisabeth's character arc using her basic template.
 It's great for checking in with your fundamentals.